mythril-forge/homebrew-classes/docs/character/chocolate/class/cleric.md

 You prepare the list of cleric spells that are available for you to cast, choosing from the cleric spell list.
 When you do so, choose a number of cleric spells equal to `your Wisdom modifier + your Proficiency Bonus + your cleric level (minimum of one spell).` The spells must be either a cantrip or of a level for which you have spell slots.

 For example, if you are a 3rd-level cleric, you have four 1st-level and two 2nd-level spell slots.
-With a Wisdom of 16, your list of prepared spells can include eight spells of 0th, 1st, or 2nd level, in any combination.
+With a Wisdom of 16, your list of prepared spells can include eight cantrips or spells of 1st or 2nd level, in any combination.
 If you prepare the 1st-level spell cure wounds, you can cast it using a 1st-level or 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of cleric spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.